 The focal point of the House of Doors is a large sculpture, created in response to Harriet Halhed's painting The Little Girl at The Door (1910).
 The sculpture explores issues of equality and access, referencing architectural details from significant sites to gender equality, including:

-- University College London - which in 1878 became the first university in the

-  UK to admit female students
+- University College London - which in 1878 became the first university in the UK to admit women on equal terms to men

-  - The Houses of Parliament - which in 1918, after a long battle led by the

-  Suffragettes, granted women the right to vote
+- The Houses of Parliament - which in 1918, after a long battle led by the Suffragettes, granted women the right to vote

-  "The struggle between people and the spaces they are permitted to occupy

-  gradually emerged as the focus of the project – who or what determines where and

-  how we may be, and how our built environment is renegotiated as social values

-  and policies change.
-The sculpture is at the very core of this, and it is this
+"The struggle between people and the spaces they are permitted to occupy emerged as the focus of the project – who or what determines where and how we may be, how our built environment is renegotiated as social values and policies change.
+The sculpture is at the very core of this."

-  work that encapsulates everything within The Girl at The Door."